American crow: Distribution and habitat

-The range of the American crow now extends from the Pacific Ocean to the Atlantic Ocean in Canada, on the French islands of Saint-Pierre and Miquelon, south through the United States, and into northern Mexico.
+The American crow has a large range, extending from the Pacific Ocean to the Atlantic Ocean in Canada, on the French islands of Saint-Pierre and Miquelon, south through the United States, and into northern Mexico.
+They have also been recorded in Bermuda from 1876 onwards.
 The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated range expansions of the American crow as well as range expansions of many other species of birds.
 Virtually all types of country from wilderness, farmland, parks, open woodland to towns and major cities are inhabited; it is absent only from tundra habitat, where it is replaced by the common raven.
-This crow is a permanent resident in most of the US, but most Canadian birds migrate some distances southward in winter.
-Outside of the nesting season these birds often gather in large (thousands or even millions) communal roosts at night.
+The American crow is a permanent resident in most of the US, but most Canadian birds migrate some distances southward in winter.
+Outside of the nesting season these birds often gather in large communal roosts of thousands or even millions of crows at night.

-The American crow was recorded in Bermuda from 1876 onwards.

 Behavior and ecology

-Studying the behavior of American crows is laborious due to the difficulty in catching them to band them, let alone catching them again.
-Thus much of their behavior, including daily routine, migration, molting, survivorship, age of first breeding, nestling development, nature of nesting helpers, and more remains poorly studied.
+Studying the behavior of American crows is laborious due to the difficulty in catching them, resulting in much of their behavior, including daily routine, migration, molting, survivorship, age of first breeding, nestling development, and the nature of nesting helpers being poorly studied.